View Lou Smith's Obituary on YourHoustonNews.com and share memories

 A Celebration of Lou (Lula Mae) Bobbitt Reetz Smith's Life will be 10:30 AM, Monday, December 2nd, 2019, at Stringer & Griffin Funeral Home in Jasper, TX, with burial following at Pineland City Cemetery in Pineland, TX.
-Visitation will be 3:00 - 5:00 PM, Sunday, December 1st, 2019, at the funeral home.
+Visitation will be 3:00 - 5:00 PM, Sunday, December 1st, 2019, and from 9:30-10:30 on Monday before the service at the funeral home.

 A longtime resident of Jasper, TX, a former resident of Sulphur, LA, and more recently a resident of Panorama Village, TX.
 Lou was a member of the First Baptist Church in Jasper, TX, Sulphur, LA and Willis, TX.
 She worked for Visador Corporation as a computer programmer and Jasper Memorial Hospital until her retirement.
 She enjoyed reading and quilting and was a member of quilting clubs in Sulphur, LA and Panorama Village, TX.
 She was also a member of the Panorama Book Club.